andylampi/andylampi/README.md

 I'm curios and I'm decisive.My dream is become an expert programmer so I give all of myself in programming.
 I spend much time to programmer for expand my skills and I enjoy myself.
 - 🚀 I’m currently learning Javascript, nodejs; because i like Js and i would like to write code JS into backend.
-- 🌠 I have studied also Django Framework.
+- 🌠 I have studied also python, a little of Django, C( at school), .
 <img align="right" alt="GIF" src="https://github.com/Gapur/Gapur/blob/master/coding.gif?raw=true" width="40%" height="318" />

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=page.id)